trunkmaster/nextspace/README.md

 ### Preferences
 Settings for locale, fonts, displays (size, arrangment), keyboard, mouse, sound, network, power management.
 It is designed to manage settings related to: GNUstep (NSGlobalDomain), WindowMaker (~/Library/Prefrences/.NextSpace/WindowMaker), Xorg (keyboard, mouse, displays), CentOS Linux (sound, networking, power).
 ![Localization](Documentation/Preferences-Localization.png) ![Display](Documentation/Preferences-Display.png)

 ### Terminal
 Terminal with Linux console emulation.
 I've started with version created by Alexander Malmberg and make numerous fixes and enhancements.
 Original application can found at [GNUstep Application Project](http://www.nongnu.org/gap/terminal/index.html) site.
 Enhancement to original application are:
 * Preferences and Services panels are rewritten from scratch.
-* Numerous fixes and enhancements in: color management (background, foreground can be any and can be configured in preferences, bold, blink, inverse, cursor colours), cursor placement fixes on scrolling and window resizing, 'Clear Buffer' menu item, 'Set Title' menu item.
+* Numerous fixes and enhancements in: color management (background, foreground can be any and can be configured in preferences, bold, blink, inverse, cursor colours), cursor placement fixes on scrolling and window resizing, 'Clear Buffer' and 'Set Title' menu items.
 * Now you can search through the text displayed in Terminal window (Find panel).
 * Session management: you can save window with all settings that are set in preferences panel (including shell/command) to a file and then open it.
 Configuration with multiple windows supported.
 ![Terminals](Documentation/Terminals.png)

 ### TextEdit
 Simple text editor that supports RTF and RTFD.
 It is simple application from NeXT Developer demos.

 ### Review
 Image viewer.
 Nothing interesting yet.
 Maybe replaced by some other image and document (PDF, PostScript, etc.) viewing application in future.